 3205 Olive Street, Lemon Grove, CA 91945

+"History Alive" is now in its 35th season and is suitable for ages 13 and over.
+The series is free, but donations are gratefully accepted.
 Refreshments will follow the presentation.
-"History Alive" is suitable for ages 13 and over.
-The series is free, though donations are much appreciated to help keep the series going.
-Information: (619) 460-4353.
+For more information, call (619) 460-4353.

 TOURS & EVENTS